Getting ready for new single-use plastic bans

 compliance of your packaging products, please contact FoodLegal.
 We have the expertise and experience to help you.

 This is general information rather than legal advice and is current as of 13 Nov 2024.
-We therefore recommend you seek legal advice for your particular circumstances if you want to rely on advice or information to be a basis for any commercial decision-making by you or your business.
+We recommend you seek legal advice for your specific circumstances before making any commercial decisions.